Where Can I Find Free Online Phlebotomy Courses?

 What Materials Are Provided?

+The course is taught through a PowerPoint slide show.
 You can access a link to an ACC web page that provides multiple-choice quizzes on phlebotomy with answers.
 Other materials include case studies on drawing blood and sample contamination with IV blood.
 There are also illustrations of blood drawing techniques, outlines of topics covered in ACC's phlebotomy classes and other phlebotomy resources.